Coaching

 “Patrick’s coaching was extremely valuable.
 He quickly targeted and addressed the conscious and unconscious challenges that have been limiting my effectiveness.” – Coaching Client

-Professional athletes have coaches to help them be the best they can be.
-Why shouldn’t you?
+Professional athletes have coaches to help them perform at their best.
+And so can you!

-Professional coaching is objective and geared to your individual needs.
-Patrick Donadio, a Master Certified Coach (MCC), offers this confidential program to help you visualize where you want to be, identify the necessary steps, unleash your inner motivation to get there, and guide you in the process.
+With professional coaching, you can receive objective guidance tailored to your unique needs and goals.
+Patrick Donadio, a Master Certified Coach (MCC), offers a confidential coaching program to help you visualize where you want to be, identify the necessary steps, and unleash your inner motivation to get there.

-For the past two decades, Patrick Donadio has guided leaders and their organizations with powerful presentations and one-on-one business communication coaching.
-Patrick can help you be a more confident, engaging, inspiring, persuasive, entertaining, and effective communicator.
+For over twenty years, Patrick Donadio has been coaching and advising leaders and organizations on how to communicate more effectively.
+With his coaching, you can become a more confident, engaging, inspiring, persuasive, entertaining, and effective communicator.

-Patrick has coached and advised both individual leaders and organizational leaders on longer-term projects.
-Organizationally, he has coached C-Suite Leaders (CEO, CFO, and COO), Executive Vice Presidents, Senior Vice Presidents, and their Teams at a $12 billion Fortune 500 company, as well as a Vice President of Sales and their Team at a $290 billion Fortune 100 company, and Leadership Teams at numerous nationally accredited cancer centers, to name a few.
+Patrick has worked with individual leaders and organizations on longer-term projects.
+He has coached C-Suite Leaders (CEO, CFO, and COO), Executive Vice Presidents, Senior Vice Presidents, and their Teams at a $12 billion Fortune 500 company, as well as a Vice President of Sales and their Team at a $290 billion Fortune 100 company.
+He has also worked with Leadership Teams at numerous nationally accredited cancer centers, to name a few.

 Here is more about Patrick’s coaching programs and an overview of his coaching process: